GOVINDSANKAR38/EI_EX1-EX2_GOVINDSANKAR/2nd exercise README.md

 - Terminal/Command Prompt

 ### Run the Project
-1. Navigate to the `2ndexercise_DesignPatterns` folder of the first exercise:
+1. Navigate to the `2ndexercise_DesignPatterns` folder of the 2ndexercise:
    ### cd 2ndexercise_DesignPatterns